 There is no separate form to file the revised returns.
 Hence, ensure you select the option which indicates this is a revised filing.
 Additionally, mention the acknowledgement number of the original form to add a sense of continuity.
 Keep a copy of the original form, as it will be withdrawn on submission of the revised returns.

 When can you file for the revised income tax return?

 Previously, one could use this provision only if you filed the returns ahead of the deadline.
 Now, even belated taxpayers can use this option to revise and correct errors made while filing.

 It is important for salaried class taxpayers to review the Form 26AS, before submission, to avoid notices from the Tax Department.
 The Form 26AS is a tax passbook which documents a consolidated tax credit statement.
 This entails details such as deposits, taxes deducted on your income at source and more.
 The primary sources of taxes accounted here are TDS, TCS, self-assessment taxes and advance taxes.

-If you are caught for misreporting or underreporting of data, you can be fined a penalty of 50% to 200% of the tax amount you tried to evade.
-Thus, ensure, you cross check this form, before submission.
+If you are caught for misreporting or underreporting data, you can be fined a penalty of 50% to 200% of the tax amount you tried to evade.
+Thus, ensure, you cross-check this form, before submission.
 Here, are some ways small businesses can save on taxes.
 The most common reason for businesses to misreport tax filings is the general lack of awareness amongst them.
 Here, are some of the must-knows for businesses to ensure correct filings.